 “We still go to GOSH every six to eight weeks and Livi’s very happy to go.
 Even though she’s had traumatic times, the people there are like our second family.
 She loves going to the play room to do biscuit decorating or painting or to help put up the Christmas decorations.
-The play specialists, like Lynsey, always go the extra mile for the patients.”
+The play specialists, always go the extra mile for the patients.”

 Join the Organ Donor Register

 “I would hope everybody signs up to the organ donation list.
 If you saw the transformation in a child, you’d sign up.
 I know children who have been on dialysis for six years, and it’s painful to see.
 We feel lucky.
 We don’t know what the future might bring but we just look at Livi singing and dancing around the house, and concentrate on that.